olijf/blazor-2020-11/labs/Lab02/readme.md

 I know, I know, it's a very naive implementation, but it's just to have something working so that we can see some action in the UI, we're going to replace it with something better later anyway.

-Our last step is to plug this implementation in our application, so that the PhotoService can use it.
+Our last step is to plug this implementation in our application, so that the PhotosService can use it.
 We do this simply by registering this class as a service during startup.

 - On the `Solution Explorer`, right click on the `Dependencies` folder of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
 - Select `Add Project Reference`